marcj/angular2-localstorage/README.md

 This little Angular2/typescript decorator makes it super easy to save and restore *automatically* a variable state in your directive (class property) using HTML5' LocalStorage.

-## Seeking new maintainer
+# No longer maintained

+**This project is no longer maintained.
+Instead you can use (or migrate to) [`ngx-store`](https://github.com/zoomsphere/ngx-store)**, which is a compatible extension of this library, in addition providing data change observers, more configuration options and API based on builder pattern.
-This project is not maintained.
-Please consider taking it over.
-More information at https://github.com/open-source-chest/take-it-over.
+You can also consider taking it over: more information at [open-source-chest/take-it-over](https://github.com/open-source-chest/take-it-over).

 ## Use